 As it swayed there I pretended to read the engravings through my skin, imagining what a sword like this might say to a girl balancing a piece of Vietnam as far from her body as possible, at the very edge of her being.

 My fingers snaked around the handle.
-I could feel speed in the edge of the blade, a weight that would jump in any direction my hands led it.
+I could feel speed in the edge of the blade, a weight jumping in any direction my hands led it.
 I moved my wrists, the blade followed, impossible to go ungracefully.

 "Hold it straight up," he said.
 "Think balance.
 Draw into your body.
 Raise your hands.
 Let the blade fall almost to your shoulder.
 Be in control, be balanced.
 Hold it there.
 Let it hover.
 Do you feel it?"